 • Repeating beats on a drum or similar instrument in response to a pattern that’s played

 A professional caregiver can be a fantastic source of information and support for a senior recovering from a stroke.
 If your elderly loved one needs help maintaining a high quality of life while aging in place, reach out to Home Care Assistance, a trusted provider of South Tampa at-home care.
-Our caregivers provide transportation to and from medical appointments and social events, nutritious meal preparation, assistance with daily exercise, and help with everyday tasks like bathing, grooming, and light housekeeping.
+Our caregivers provide transportation to and from medical appointments and social events, nutritious meal preparation, assistance with daily exercise, and help with everyday tasks, as well as support with these types of cognitive brain exercises.